 - medical and surgical experts with experience in pressure ulcer management

-It is important to avoid putting pressure on areas that are vulnerable to pressure ulcers or where pressure ulcers have already formed.
-Moving and regularly changing your position helps to prevent pressure ulcers developing and relieve the pressure on pressure ulcers that have developed.
+It's important to avoid putting pressure on areas that are vulnerable to pressure ulcers or where pressure ulcers have already formed.
+Moving and regularly changing your position helps to prevent pressure ulcers developing and relieves the pressure on the ulcers that have developed.

-The risk assessment will also consider the most effective way to avoid putting any vulnerable areas of skin under pressure whenever possible.
+The risk assessment will also consider the most effective way of avoiding putting any vulnerable areas of skin under pressure whenever possible.